Kaseemrupani1900/cordova.demo/README.md

 ### 2: License Path For iOS ###
 ```
-Place Both The License In Your "Resources" Folder
+Place Both The License In Your "Resources" Folder, And Add The Licenses To The Target.
 ```

 # javascript(index.js)